The Privacy Proxy for Claude Code.

 See what leaves your machine.

-This runs in your browser with the same rules Tigermole applies locally.
+This runs in your browser with a subset of the same rule families Tigermole applies locally.
 Nothing is sent to any server.

 If it shouldn't leave your network, Tigermole catches it.
 Rules written in Rust, compiled into the binary.
 No remote updates, no telemetry.